cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/connecting.rst.txt

 .. image:: images/connecting_ssh_timeout.gif
    :class: gif

-If have not already been granted access to the server, then please see the :ref:`applying_for_access` page before continuing!

 #.
-Firstly verify that you are either connected using a wired connection
+Firstly verify that you are correctly connected to the KU network:
-   at CBMR (you must be physically located at CBMR).
-You cannot connect to the server from outside of CBMR or while using a wireless connection.

    #.
-If that does not help or if you are located outside of CBMR, you will
+You must either use a wired connection while physically at CBMR.
+   #.
+Or you must connect via the KU VPN.

-   need to connect to the KU VPN before attempting to connect to the Esrum cluster.
-Please see the official documentation in Danish_ or English_.
+   It is not possible to connect to using WIFI at CBMR nor is it possible to from outside of CBMR without the use of the VPN.
+See the official VPN documentation in Danish_ or English_ for more information.

 #.
 If neither using a wired connection nor connecting the the KU VPN
    fixes the problem, you may need to create a support ticket to have KU